 In 1472, the town of Ver-saille-aux-Bourg-de-Galie was born and a small castle of Lord Versailles began to replace the old churches.
 In 1623, King Louis XIII built a small house of bricks and stones as a place to stop whenever he hunted in the forest of Versailles.

-In 1643, King Louis XIV ascended the throne and felt dissatisfied with any royal palace in France.
-The first time he arrived in Versailles and he was really interested and decided to gradually move the royal family back to Versailles and turn it into a magnificent, leading palace unique to European royalty.
-The designer of this magnificent building was Louis Le Vau in 1668.
+King Louis XIV ascended the throne and felt dissatisfied with any royal palace in France in 1643.
+In the first time he arrived in Versailles, he was really interested in this place and decided to gradually move the royal family back to Versailles as well as turn it into a magnificent, which leading palace unique to European royalty.